 Step 6: Determine Task Floats

 Finally, we’re getting there.
+Luckily, the hard work is done at this point.
 The Total Float is simply the bottom boxes minus the top boxes.
 It doesn’t matter whether the left or right side is used, the result will be the same.

 A few conclusions from the example: